 - Second, identify those issues that you have high confidence in being able to come to an agreement on.

 - Cluster similar items together so that you have groupings of several smaller issues that you can dispatch with relative ease as a group. (i.e. If we agree on A then we should be able to agree on A1)

 I’m not saying that you should willy-nilly give away leverage.
-But instead, that focusing on items which are relatively easy to come to an agreement on establishes a positive trajectory for the negotiation.
+But instead, focusing on items that are relatively easy to come to an agreement on establishes a positive trajectory for the negotiation.